1. Home

 Find the perfect Tour of Neuschwanstein to fit your itinerary Here

-Most recently, I joined a group tour with Mike’s Bikes in Munich.
-We were picked up near the Altstadt in Munich, and then taken by bus to the village near Hohenschwangau.
+Most recently, I joined a group Bike tour to Schloss Neuschwanstein out of Munich.
+We were picked up near the Altstadt in Munich and then taken by bus to the village near Hohenschwangau.
 On the way, we learned everything there is to know about King Ludwig II… and the mystery surrounding his life and death… except, of course, who did it!
-Our all-day tour included an easy bike ride to Schwannsee, where some of the group went for a swim (it was a very warm day).
-Then after lunch, we were taken to Hohenschwangau Village where we could either hike or shuttle up the hill.
-There was plenty of time to see the Marienbrucke, and also enough time to use the WC and eat an Eis.
-Ryan, our guide, made sure we had the tickets and went through the gates at just the right time.
-Then we were bused safely back to Munich.
-Note that the Castle admission and lunch were not included in the tour price… so if you just want to go out for a nice day of cycling in the Valley, and maybe a hike up to the Castle, you can.
+Our all-day tour included a leisurely bike ride to Schwannsee, where some of the group went for a swim (it was a very warm day).
+Then, after lunch, we were taken to Hohenschwangau Village, where we could either hike or shuttle up the hill.
+There was plenty of time to see the Marienbrucke and enough time to use the WC and eat an Eis.
+Our guide ensured we had the tickets and got through the gates at the right time.
+Then, we were bused safely back to Munich.
+Note that the Castle admission and lunch were not included in the tour price, so if you just want to go out for a nice day of cycling in the Valley and maybe a hike up to the Castle, you can.

-Get more information about this tour HERE–> Mike’s Bikes Tours
+Get more information about this tour HERE–> Bike tour & Schloss Neuschwanstein

 Take a Rare PRIVATE TOUR of Neuschwanstein